NETLIFYHOSTINGAHMD/dotdot/README.md

 * check if colors-wal-dwm.h is in .cache and also for the other suckless utils
 * place dwmstatus and other scripts in home dir (including .xinitrc and .profile)
 * there might be a need to rename .mkshrc to .kshrc and place that file in home dir.
 Check if dwm or anything needs renaming to ksh

+* this is a fairly minimal build of dwm that just tries to make the bar look clean and make pywal work seamlessly with some suckless utils
+* window management is left to the user to configure

 # screenshot
 ![](https://0x0.st/-_cl.png)